jimburton/sudoku/README.md

   data Pos = Pos (Int,Int)
 ```

-We use positions as indicating first the *row* and then the
+We use positions as indicating first the row and then the column.
+It
-*column*.
-As usual when programming, we start counting
+is common in programming languages to start counting at 0.
+Therefore,
-at 0.
-So, the position that indicates the upper left corner is
+the position that indicates the upper left corner is (0,0), and the
-(0,0), and the position indicating the lower right corner is
+position indicating the lower right corner is (8,8).
+And, for example,
-(8,8).
-And, for example, the position (3,5) denotes the 6th cell in
-the 4th row.
+the position (3,5) denotes the 6th cell in the 4th row.

 ## Part 4